7MinSec/bpatty/README.md

 * **A Markdown viewer/editor** (*optional*) because I wrote most of this in [MacDown](http://macdown.uranusjr.com/).
 [This site](https://www.maketecheasier.com/markdown-editors-linux/) lists some options if you need ideas.

 ##Wait, wait!
-There's already way, way, WAY better documents, tools and collections like this out there!
+There are already way, way, WAY better documents, tools and collections like this out there!
-But none written by *me* so hah!
-And please watch this: [https://www.youtube.com/watch?v=C_SFevIz1FI](https://www.youtube.com/watch?v=C_SFevIz1FI).
+My response (substitute "microphone" for "documentation project"): [https://youtu.be/C_SFevIz1FI?t=14](https://youtu.be/C_SFevIz1FI?t=14).

 ##OMg, based on your activity it's clear you're a super newb to GitHub and have NO idea what you're doing!!!
 Correct.